When The Fda Conducts An Inspection The Inspectors Will

 5. Sampling and Testing

 In certain circumstances, inspectors may collect samples of raw materials, in-process materials, or finished products for further testing in an FDA laboratory.
-This is more common in situations where there is a concern about product quality or safety.
+In real terms, this is more common in situations where there is a concern about product quality or safety.
 The results of this testing can influence the outcome of the inspection.

 6. Closing Conference